A Japan Rail Pass is the cheapest and most convenient way to get around Japan.

-Note: Persons meeting conditions above are required to show proof of eligibility at the point of purchase of an Exchange Order and obtaining a JAPAN RAIL PASS.
+Note: Japanese citizens meeting conditions above are required to show proof of eligibility at the point of purchase.
+Photos or scans of required documents must be sent to the agent.

 How do I get the actual JR Pass?

-- Amnet will prepare your exchange order.
-The exchange order is not the actual pass.
+Amnet will prepare your voucher.
+The voucher is not the actual pass.

-Please note that the actual pass can only be received in Japan and that Amnet provides exchange orders necessary to receive the pass.
+Please note that the actual pass can only be received in Japan and that Amnet only provides vouchers necessary to receive the pass.